 Keep in mind that camping locations chosen early in the day are not always in sight by the time night begins to fall.
-Pick a number of backup stopping points along the day's route, so that when early afternoon rolls around there will be an option or two nearby to choose from.
+Pick a number of backup stopping points along the day's route, so that when early afternoon rolls around there will be a couple of options nearby to choose from.

 Stick to established campsites whenever they're available.
-These sites help limit your impact on the land.
-Many of them also offer basic amenities like fire pits, level, well-drained sleeping areas and pit toilets to make your camping experience more pleasant.
+These sites help limit your impact on the land and follow Leave No Trace guidelines.
+They may also offer basic amenities like fire pits, level sleeping areas and pit toilets to make your camping experience more pleasant.

 When established sites are not available, select your camping spot based on the following impact considerations: